faridmitri/faridmitri/README.md

 - ## 🤔 I’m looking for help with:
-    - Finding (ML and android) projects to work on for getting experience.
+    - Finding (ML or android) projects to work on for getting experience.

 - ## 📫 How to reach me:
     [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/farid-mitri)